BettercareHealth/bettercare/congenital-disorders/test-answers.md

 Relearn the sections in brackets for questions you get wrong.

-## Test 1: Introduction to birth defects
+## Test 1: Introduction to congential disorders

 1.	c	(1-4)
 2.	d	(1-8)